ahmad-saeed/inkscape-kuka/README.md

 ###   4.11.
 Approximation Value:

 ###   4.12.
 User Name:
+Defines the name of the user making this path.
+It'll be added as a comment in the code's header.

 ###   4.13.
 Directory:
+Defines the folder at which the output file will be located.

 ###   4.14.
 File Name:
+Defines the name of the output file.
+It should be ended with **.src**

 ###   4.15.
 Add numeric suffix to filename:
+Adds a number at the end of the file name to allow multiple files with the same name to be saved in the same directory.
+So for instance, if the file name is **output.src**, it will be saved like **output_0001.src**